ArlingtonCS/aps-hspc-2025-middleschool/problems/E-ocean-depth-range/ocean-depth-range.md

 ## Output

-For each zone, output the number of times a recorded depth was in that zone.
-If you were never in that zone, put zero.
+For each zone, output the number of times a recorded depth was in that zone. **If you were never in that zone, put zero.**

 Make sure that your output is correctly ordered (starting with the "Sunlight Zone" and ending with "Trenches").
+The provided sample code handles this for you.

 # Sample Input
 ```